0xSero/partisia-docs/docs/smart-contracts/compile-and-deploy-contracts.md

 Select the `token_contract.wasm` and the `token_contract.abi`.
 The dashboard will then render a form for the initialization function.
 If you look at `lib.rs` file in your IDE, you will see that this matches the _initialize_ function.
 The other three actions will be available after successful deployment.

+You can give your token contract any name and symbol to reflect the token you are creating a mint for.
 In the _total_supply_ field you put the number of tokens you want minted for total supply of the contract from the moment of deployment.
 The _decimals_ field indicates placement of decimal point in total supply.